organization/alspotron/README-i18n/en.md

 ### Screenshot

--   This shows how Alspotron displays lyrics to applications.
+-   These are how Alspotron displays lyrics to applications.
 You can freely adjust the position of the lyrics.

 |                         Spotify                        |                                                        Youtube Music                                                        |                         Game Overlay (tested game: Overwatch)                       |
 | :----------------------------------------------------: | :-------------------------------------------------------------------------------------------------------------------------: | :----------------------------------------------------: |